christianityorigins/website/books/_posts/2024-10-14-Scythians-in-the-Americas.md

 Conventional history screams "no." The evidence, when viewed without the blindfold of academic dogma, shouts "yes."
 This volume does not propose mere "contact."
 It documents the settlement, administration, and eventual catastrophic isolation of a transatlantic province—a province whose re-discovery in 1492 was not discovery, but reconnection.

+The Bosporan-Scythian Hegemony was not a land empire that dabbled in ships.
+It was a thalassocracy—a maritime empire.
 The ocean was not a barrier.
-It was a controlled canal.
+It was their controlled canal.

 **Introduction**